azulejo49/smok_gastronomy_explorer/README.md

 // SMOK=DRAGON(POLISH)
 app made for children 3-8 years old, with a focus on food and gastronomy.
-The app is designed to be interactive and educational, with a focus on introducing children to different types of food and their cultural significance.
-The app includes a variety of games and activities that encourage children to explore the world of food and learn about different cuisines from around the world.
+The app is designed to be interactive and educational, with a focus on introducing children to different types of foods.
-# React + Vite Project Setup
+# React

-# React + Vite
+# React

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+//- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+//- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Expanding the ESLint configuration